avengineers/UseblocksUserday2025/chapters/05_x-as-code.md

 Note:

-Here you can actually see quite well what is expected of the developers: Lots of artefacts.
+Here you can actually see quite well what is expected of the developers: Lots of artifacts.

 And then everything has to be linked together.